Exclusive! Muddy meets…. Laurence Fox

-The actor-turned-singer has been front page news since an incendiary appearance on Question Time last week.
+The actor-turned-singer has been front page news of late.
 In this exclusive interview, he talks midlife crises, death threats and groupies with Muddy's Kerry Potter.

 This was supposed to be a fun, light-hearted chat about the Lewis actor’s new album and forthcoming tour when it was arranged a couple of weeks ago.